rounded corner photo collage of First Light images on a slant

 Fridays: Join a candlelit choir

 From 5 to 6:30 p.m. you’ll learn “Put a Little Love in Your Heart” from Scrooged in our indoor theatre.
-At 6:45 p.m. you’ll perform outside the Church of Saint Joseph on the historic site, with each chorister holding their own candle, before you enjoy the rest of the event.
+At 6:45 p.m. you’ll perform on the historic site, with each chorister holding a candle, before you enjoy the rest of the event.

-Cost is an additional $15 per person (tax included) and registration is required.
+Cost is an additional $15 per person (tax included).
+Registration is required.

 Saturdays: Listen to live music by Ariko Trio